Schwarzschild Solution in R-spacetime: The Schwarzschild metric in R-spacetime and the motion on the quasi-circular orbits

 \section{The Schwarzschild metric in R-spacetime and the motion on the quasi-circular orbits}

-In this part we consider the motion of a test point particle with mass m in the Schwarzschild metric in $R$-spacetime (\ref{04}).
+In this part we consider the motion of a test point particle with mass m in the Schwarzschild metric in R-spacetime (\ref{04}).
 To do that we use the Hamilton-Jacobi method.
-In General Relativity Theory a Hamilton-Jacobi equation can be represented as \cite{L2}
+In General Relativity Theory the Hamilton-Jacobi equation can be represented as \cite{L2}